Beaulieu is the ideal destination for a day out with the grandchildren.

 On Screen cars

-Next door to World of Top Gear, you’ll find an ever-changing exhibition of TV and film favourites in On Screen Cars.
+Next door to the monorail station, you’ll find an ever-changing exhibition of TV and film favourites in On Screen Cars.
 See Mr Bean’s Mini, Del Boy’s Reliant Regal and the ‘flying’ Ford Anglia from Harry Potter and the Chamber of Secrets among others.

 You may leave the exhibition singing some of your favourite theme tunes!